nteract/testbook/README.md

 # testbook

+**WARNING:** This is the old package name `nteract-testbook` -- please install `testbook` in the future as no new releases are going out for this old package name.

 **testbook** is a unit testing framework extension for testing code in Jupyter Notebooks.

 Previous attempts at unit testing notebooks involved writing the tests in the notebook itself.